 Air Plant (Tillandsia)

 No plant lives up to its name quite like an air plant.
-If soil is too messy for you or you simply don’t want to be bothered with it, an air plant is the perfect choice for you!
-Able to live outside of soil, air plants need only to be left in water for a few hours every two weeks, or simply mist them with water.
+If soil is too messy for you or you simply don’t want to be bothered with it, an air plant is the perfect choice.
+Able to live outside of soil, air plants only need to be left in water for a few hours every two weeks, or simply misted with water.
 There are over 650 varieties of these plants, so chances are you’ll find one you like!

-- Because it doesn’t need soil to grow, it can be hung in unique places, like the ceiling.
+- Because it doesn’t need soil to grow, it can be hung in unique places, like from the ceiling

 - Air plants are vulnerable to rot.